microsoft/bedrock/cluster/azure/README.md

 - `ssh_public_key`: Contents of a public key authorized to access the virtual machines within the cluster.
 - `gitops_url`: The git repo that contains the resource manifests that should be deployed in the cluster in ssh format (eg. `git@github.com:timfpark/fabrikate-cloud-native-materialized.git`).
 This repo must have a deployment key configured to accept changes from `gitops_ssh_key` (see [Configuring Gitops Repository for Flux](#setting-up-gitops-repository-for-flux) for more details).
 - `gitops_ssh_key`: Path to the *private key file* that was configured to work with the Gitops repository.

+Finally, if you are deploying a production cluster, you will want to [configure storage](#storing-terraform-state) of Terraform state.

 ## Deploying Cluster